What is alt text?

 Filling alt text with many irrelevant keywords might degrade the user experience.

-Always focus on a truthful description of the image first and then (if possible) add a relevant keyword to it.
+Therefore, you should always focus on a truthful description of the image first and then (if possible) add a relevant keyword to it.

 4) Don’t use “picture of…”